Claude Code

 2. **Health check and repair.** It calls SonarQube to confirm the token, organization, and project are valid.
 If the token is broken and you're running interactively, it offers to refresh it.

-3. **Installation.** For each component (secrets hooks, MCP server, Agentic Analysis hook, and Context Augmentation when eligible), the CLI either prompts you to install it, skips it with an explanation, or installs it automatically in non-interactive mode.
-Accepted components are written into either the project directory or your home directory, depending on `--global`.
+3. **Installation.** For each component (secrets hooks, MCP server, agentic analysis hook, agentic analysis instructions, and context augmentation when eligible), the CLI either prompts you to install it, skips it with an explanation, or accepts it automatically in non-interactive mode.
+Before writing files, it shows a [What will be installed](/sonarqube-cli/integrations/integrations.md#install-confirmation) summary of accepted features.
+In interactive mode, press Enter to confirm.
+Then it installs accepted components into either the project directory or your home directory, depending on `--global`.

 Common skip reasons include: